 A historical adventure with a magical twist from an outstanding debut talent.
 Perfect for fans of Michelle Harrison, Sophie Anderson and Emma Carroll.

 Jenni Spangler writes children’s books with a magical twist, she loves to take real and familiar places and events and add a layer of mystery and hocus-pocus.
-She had the good fortune to be selected for the first year of the ‘Write Mentor’ scheme and was mentored by Lindsay Galvin, author of The Secret Deep.
+Her debut novel The Vanishing Trick was selected as Waterstones Children's Book of the Month and widely acclaimed.
 Jenni lives in Staffordshire with her husband and two children.
 She loves old photographs, picture books and tea, but is wary of manhole covers following an unfortunate incident.

 Chris Mould was born in Bradford, England, and has lived and worked there all his life.
 He began drawing at a very early age and hasn’t stopped since.
 He trained in art college for six years altogether starting in Dewsbury College and moving to Leeds, during which time he gained a joint honours degree in graphic design and illustration.